 On March 19, 2014, the Company and Aratana entered into a definitive Exclusive License Agreement (the "Aratana Agreement").
 Pursuant to the Agreement, Advaxis granted Aratana an exclusive, worldwide, royalty-bearing, license, with the right to sublicense, certain Advaxis proprietary technology that enables Aratana to develop and commercialize animal health products that will be targeted for treatment of osteosarcoma and other cancer indications in animals.
 Under the terms of the Aratana Agreement, Aratana paid an upfront payment to the Company, of \$1 million.
-As this license has stand-alone value to Aratana (who has the ability to sublicense) and was delivered to Aratana, upon execution of the Aratana Agreement, the Company recorded the \$1 million payment as licensing revenue during the 12 months ended October 31, 2014.
+As this license has stand-alone value to Aratana (who has the ability to sublicense) and was delivered to Aratana, upon execution of the Aratana Agreement, the Company recorded the \$1 million payment as licensing revenue during the year ended October 31, 2014.
 Aratana will also pay the Company up to an additional \$36.5 million based on the achievement of certain milestones with respect to the advancement of products pursuant to the terms of the Aratana Agreement.
 In addition, Aratana may pay the Company an additional \$15 million in cumulative sales milestones pursuant to the terms of the Aratana Agreement.

-Advaxis (i) issued and sold 306,122 shares of Advaxis' Common Stock to Aratana at a price of \$4.90 per share, which was equal to the closing price of the Common Stock on the NASDAQ Capital Market on March 19, 2014, and (ii) issued a ten-year warrant to Aratana giving Aratana the right to purchase up to 153,061 additional shares of Advaxis' Common Stock at an exercise price of \$4.90 per share.
-In connection with the sale of the Common Stock and warrants, Advaxis received aggregate net proceeds of \$1,500,000.
+Advaxis (i) issued and sold 306,122 shares of Advaxis' common stock to Aratana at a price of \$4.90 per share, which was equal to the closing price of the common stock on the NASDAQ Capital Market on March 19, 2014, and (ii) issued a ten-year warrant to Aratana giving Aratana the right to purchase up to 153,061 additional shares of Advaxis' common stock at an exercise price of \$4.90 per share.
+In connection with the sale of the common stock and warrants, Advaxis received aggregate net proceeds of \$1,500,000.
+Aratana exercised all of its 153,061 warrants.
+As a result, no warrants remain outstanding under this agreement.